-Services that are covered for you What you must pay when you get these services SCAN Heart First Bexar County SCAN Heart First Harris County Telehealth services \$0 per virtual visit. \$0 per virtual visit.
+Services that are covered for you What you must pay when you get these services SCAN Balance Bexar County SCAN Balance Harris County Telehealth services \$0 per virtual visit. \$0 per virtual visit.
 Urgent Care Telehealth This benefit allows you to conduct a visit with a licensed doctor in the comfort of your own home.
 This benefit is for non-life threatening conditions such as, but not limited to cough, flu, nausea, sore throat, fever, and allergies.
 Urgent care telehealth is available 24 hours a day, 7 days a week, 365 days a year.
 Urgent care telehealth visits with doctors can be conducted by secure video capabilities from your computer, tablet, or smart phone.
 Urgent care telehealth is not intended to replace your primary care doctor or specialist.
 When you call or log on for the first time, you will need to set up an account and register your information.
-Behavioral Telehealth (for Bexar County only) This benefit allows you to connect with licensed Psychologists, Master's level therapists, or Psychiatrists via video visits 7 days a week by appointment.
+Behavioral Telehealth This benefit allows you to connect with licensed Psychologists, Master's level therapists, or Psychiatrists via video visits 7 days a week by appointment.
 Flexible scheduling provides night and weekend access, and many times, same day appointments.
 Behavioral telehealth visits with practitioners can be conducted by secure video capabilities from your computer, tablet, or smart phone.
 Behavioral telehealth is not intended to replace your primary care doctor or specialist.

-Services that are covered for you What you must pay when you get these services SCAN Heart First Bexar County SCAN Heart First Harris County Telehealth services (continued) To access behavioral telehealth, you will need to access through an app or through the SCAN website.
+Services that are covered for you What you must pay when you get these services SCAN Balance Bexar County SCAN Balance Harris County Telehealth services (continued) To access behavioral telehealth, you will need to access through an app or through the SCAN website.
 When you call or log on for the first time, you will need to set up an account and register your information.
 For more information about this benefit, go to the SCAN Health Plan website at www.scanhealthplan.com.
 This benefit does not apply to your maximum out-of-pocket amount.
 Transportation (Routine) \$0 copayment for \$0 copayment for Routine transportation is provided in a taxi, wheelchair van, or gurney van for non-emergent qualifying medical services.
 This does not include ambulance transport.
 See the "Ambulance Services" section earlier in this chart. each one-way ride.
-You are covered for up to 54 one-way rides per year (75-mile limit each way) when using SCAN each one-way ride.
+You are covered for up to 54 one-way rides per year (75-mile limit each way) when using SCAN Balance-contracted transportation providers and when being transported to SCAN Balance-covered providers each one-way ride.
 You are covered for up to 54 one-way rides per year (75-mile limit each way) when using SCAN All transportation, including wheelchair and gurney transports, must meet plan criteria.
-Heart First-contracted transportation providers and when Heart First-contracted transportation providers and when Each one-way trip may not exceed 75 miles. being transported to SCAN Heart First- covered providers being transported to SCAN Heart First- covered providers Rides must be cancelled if you no longer need the transportation. and facilities. and facilities.
+Balance-contracted transportation providers and when Each one-way trip may not exceed 75 miles. being transported to SCAN Balance- covered providers Rides must be cancelled if you no longer need the transportation. and facilities. and facilities.
 If a ride is not cancelled before the driver has been dispatched to get you, the ride will count and will be deducted from your annual ride limit.
 Transportation arrangements must be made at least 24 hours in advance (not including weekends) for a passenger vehicle and at least 48 hours in advance (not including weekends) for wheelchair and gurney service.
 Call the SCAN